FREE SHIPPING on orders of $85 or more

 Within archives, many different spelling variations exist for the surname Coughlin.
 Ancient scribes and church officials recorded names as they were pronounced, often resulting in the name of the single person being recorded under several different spellings.
 Different spellings that were found include Coghlan, Coughlan, MacCoughlan, McCoughlan, Coglan, Couglan, Coughlin and many more.

-More information is included under the topic Early Coughlin Notables in all our PDF Extended History products.
+More information is included under the topic Early Coughlin Notables in all our PDF Extended History products and printed products wherever possible.

 North America accepted thousands of Irish immigrants during the 19th century as their homeland suffered under foreign imperialistic rule.
 Although settlers from the early portion of the century came to North America by choice in search of land, by far the largest influx of Irish immigrants came to North America during the Great Potato Famine of the late 1840s.
 Many of these Irish families left the country destitute and in some cases suffering from disease.
 However, those who survived the long ocean voyage were especially vital to the development of industry in the United States and what would become known as Canada.
 Research of immigration and passenger lists has shown many early immigrants bearing the name Coughlin:

-Coughlin Settlers in the United States in the 17th Century
+Coughlin Settlers in United States in the 17th Century

-Coughlin Settlers in the United States in the 18th Century
+Coughlin Settlers in United States in the 18th Century

-Coughlin Settlers in the United States in the 19th Century
+Coughlin Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.